 My name is Vibeke Myrås.
 I am 38 years old and from Norway.
 I have a wonderful husband and three children between the ages of 10 and 16.
-I have a fairly successful career; I own my own company, which employs a couple of employees.
+I have a fairly successful career; I am self-employed and have two individuals working for me.

-In May I started my new job, with the feeling of no energy and a lot of stress.
+In May, I started my new job with the feeling of no energy and a lot of stress.
 On July 1st, I had my TTP crisis.
-From May to July I experienced less and less energy, petechiae, complete breathlessness after walking a flight of stairs, numbness in my tongue and a lot of sleep problems.
+From May to July, I experienced less and less energy, petechiae, issues with breathing after walking a flight of stairs, numbness in my tongue and a lot of sleep problems.
 First, I blamed the stress from my other job.
-Then I starting to think that maybe I had cancer.
-When I finally decided to go to the doctor I had to beg him to take my blood.
+Then, I started to think that maybe I had cancer.
+When I finally decided to go to the doctor, I had to beg him to take my blood.
 I knew something was wrong with me and I wanted answers but he thought I was just another “stressed out housewife.”

-Ironically, I was admitted to hospital just a few days before I had my TTP incident.
+Ironically, I was admitted to the hospital just a few days before I had my TTP incident.
 I had been diagnosed with ITP (the less severe type of thrombocytopenia).
-At that time, my red blood cell count was next to nothing and I was aggressive, depressive and not fully in my right mind.
+At that time, my platelet count was next to nothing and I was aggressive, depressive and not fully in my right mind.
 They sent me home assuming some Prednisolone would cure me.

-I clearly had a slow development during the months before.
-But as I was misdiagnosed, the red blood count was allowed to fall and the thrombs were allowed to multiply, making me aggressive and depressive.
+I clearly had a slow development of TTP during the months before.
+But as I was misdiagnosed with ITP, and therefore my disease progressed, making me aggressive and depressive.

-I spent one week in hospital and received several outpatient plasmapheresis treatments during the summer.
+I spent one week as an inpatient in the hospital and received several outpatient plasmapheresis treatments during the summer.
 I turned down the doctor’s offer of chemotherapy treatment, but did accept the Prednisolone.
 I also sought out acupuncture and homeopathic remedies.
 After approximately five months, I was back at my full time job.
 And today, four years later, I run my own company.

 This was a traumatic experience for both my family and I. We are very afraid of possible relapses.
-However, four years have passed without any relapses, and we become more and more assured that I am healthy again each year.
+However, four years have passed without any relapses and we become more and more assured each year that I am going to stay healthy.